rms-open-letter/rms-open-letter.github.io/README.md

 1. Copy `index.md` to `index.xx.md` and translate it.
 2. Copy `appendix.md` to `appendix.xx.md` and translate it.
 3. Add your new translation to `README.md` and `_config.yml`.

-Do not forget to update the link in `index` pointing to the translation if you are adding one.
+_Note: Do not forget to update the link in `index` pointing to the `appendix` translation if you are adding one._

 ## Contributing